trinitylake-io/trinitylake/docs/format/storage-path.md

-# Location
+# Storage Path

-## Root Lakehouse Location
+## Root in Lakehouse Storage

-A Trinity Lakehouse should be created at a location that we call **Root Location**.
+A Trinity Lakehouse always starts at a storage **Root** location.
+The root location must be a fully qualified URI, for example `s3://my-trinity-lakehouse/`.
+All the

+## Directory in a storage

 Although TrinityLake in general does not depend on the directory concept in file system, The root location is expected to behave like a directory where all files in the Lakehouse are stored in